isaacjarquin/isaacjarquin.github.io/_posts/2017-07-10-return-single-type-from-a-function.markdown

 {% endhighlight %}

-This was the solution I was originally trying to come up with till I found the issue with two types of products.
-This solution is cleaner, simpler and easy to maintain in the future.
-Returning always a single type from a function will allow you and others to write a more elegant code.
+TThis was the solution I was originally going to go with until I realised there could potentially be two different types of products.
+This solution is cleaner, simpler and easier to maintain in the future.
+Always returning a single type from a function will allow you and others to write more elegant code.

 ### Final thoughts

-Statically typed languages are a lot more strict and it won’t allow you to return two types from a function, if you try that, the compiler will scream at you.
-This become an issue in dynamically typed languages which give you a lot more freedom to do what you please with your data and functions, this is a powerful thing in some situation, but with great power come great responsibilities.
-As we have shown, returning two different types of data from a function is not a very good idea, and it will force others to add conditional logic to protect them against that ambiguity.
-There are tools in JavasCript that help you to avoid this sort of issues, enforcing the functions to alway return a single type, among the most popular ones are typeScript and Flow.
-This tools add type checking to Javascript and will allow you to enforce values returned from functions, or parameters passed into the function to be of a certain type.
-But if you are not using any of this tools, remember always that in functional programming functions are first class citizens, so you can pass them around to other functions, as a consequence we need to make sure that our functions return always the same type to avoid adding logic to deal with different scenarios.
-Weather javascript is a functional language or not this is already a big discussion on it own, but it has functional capabilities so if you are using it that way you need to pay attention to what your function returns and how they behave.
+Statically typed languages are a lot more strict and it won’t allow you to return two different types from a function - if you try that, the compiler will scream at you.

+Dynamically typed languages give you a lot more freedom to do what you please with your data and functions and this can be very powerful and useful in some situations, but with great power comes great responsibility - as we have shown, returning two different types of data from a function is not a very good idea and it will force others to add conditional logic to protect them against that ambiguity.

+There are tools in Javascript that help you avoid this issue, forcing functions to always return a single type - among the most popular ones are typeScript and Flow.
+These tools add type-checking to Javascript which allows you to force functions to always return a single type of value, and parameters passed into functions to be of a certain type.

+However, if you are not using any of this tools always remember that, in functional programming, functions are first class citizens, so you can pass them around to other functions.
+As a consequence, we need to make sure that our functions always return the same type to avoid adding logic to deal with different scenarios.

+Whether Javascript is a functional language or not is itself already a big discussion, but it has functional capabilities, so if you are using it that way you need to pay attention to what your functions return and how they behave.
 Following a couple of simple rules will allow you to write simpler and more elegant code.